cdirectory/SETDirectory/index.md

 Name | Goal | How to join
 ------------ | ------------- | -------------
-Walk The Chat | Learn about new stuff related to Wechat | Follow walkthechat China Channel | Helps people understand Wechat | Follow China-Channel
+Walk The Chat | Learn about new stuff related to Wechat | Follow "walkthechat" China Channel | Helps people understand Wechat | Follow "China-Channel" LetsDayDayUp | Follow events from DayDayUp | Follow "LetsDayDayUpNow"

 ### Support or Contact